 -- The CEO of the Commonwealth Games is on the list when available as is a visit with a member of Parliament to get the latest on political news from people involved in making news and shaping news on a daily basis.
 We also hear the common man's take on the news and its purpose from an international affairs expert.

--- And then there are the museums, churches and libraries where we see and hear from those involved in maintaining Britain's culture and history.
+-- And then there are the museums, churches and libraries where we see and hear from those involved in maintaining Britain's culture and history and continuing its story.

 It's a busy month!